-In 2014, promotional products were a $20 billion dollar industry, branding everything from award plaques to watches.
+Promotional products were a $20 billion dollar industry by 2014, with brands appearing on everything from award plaques to watches.
 By dollar volume of sales, wearables and writing instruments are the largest categories.
 Most companies use promotional items at some time, and your strategy is important because promotional items will represent your brand.

 Building brand awareness using promotional products